FuelLabs/fuel-merkle/docs/test-specs/sparse_merkle_tree_tests.md

 **Description**:

-Tests the root after performing one update call with arbitrary data and a second update call one the same key with null data.
+Tests the root after performing one update call with arbitrary data followed by a second update call on the same key with null data.
 Updating a key with null data is equivalent to calling delete.
 By deleting the only key, we have an empty tree and expect to arrive at the default root.
 This test expects a root signature identical to that produced by [Test Empty Root](#test-empty-root).

 **Inputs**: